guardian/dotcom-rendering/docs/commercial/overview.md

 Dotcom rendering has components for the following ad types

--   Static ads (top-above, nav, top-right, most-viewed)
+-   Static ads (top-above, nav, top-right, most-viewed, survey)
 -   Dynamic ads (article in-body)
 -   Mechandising slots (such as masterclass below-content onward component) [in progress...]